UCLALibrary/foundations/modules/key-ideas/_posts/2000-01-04-critical-pedagogy.md

 Building on this idea, bell hooks writes,

 >
-"When everyone in the classroom, teaching and students, recognizes that they are responsible for crating a learning community together, learning is at its most meaningful and useful."
+"When everyone in the classroom, teachers and students, recognizes that they are responsible for creating a learning community together, learning is at its most meaningful and useful."
 >
 <!-- todo: citation -->